 The recovery partition is unable to access the DE-protected storage on the userdata partition.
 Devices implementing FBE are strongly recommended to support OTA using A/B system updates.
 As the OTA can be applied during normal operation there is no need for recovery to access data on the encrypted drive.

 When using a legacy OTA solution, which requires recovery to access the OTA file

 misc_ne) in the

 - Configure this top-level directory to be unencrypted (see Excluding directories).

 - Create a directory within the top-level directory to hold OTA packages.

-- Add an SELinux rule and file contexts to control access to this folder and it contents.
-Only the process or applications receiving OTA updates should be able to read and write to this folder.
-No other application or process should have access to this folder.
+- Add an SELinux rule and file contexts to control access to this directory and it contents.
+Only the process or applications receiving OTA updates should be able to read and write to this directory.
+No other application or process should have access to this directory.

-In addition, device manufacturers may perform these manual tests.
+In addition, device manufacturers may perform the following manual tests.
 On a device with FBE enabled:

 - Check that